euank/dockerfiles/kimchi/README.md

 I do not use this at present, and so it is likely this docker image will become out of date and should not be trusted.

+For any future reader, the reason I am not planning to use Kimchi is due its userdata / cloud-config support being nonexistent as best I could tell.
+Also, it doesn't allow inputtinga pool of mac addresses to draw from, which would have been nice.

 Example usage:

 ```